deepanshudagdi/EDA-Hotel-Bookings/README.md

 ## Data
 The dataset used for this analysis contains information about hotel bookings, including booking dates, guest details, and booking status.

-### Data Description
-- `hotel`: Name of the hotel (Resort Hotel or City Hotel)
-- `is_canceled`: If the booking was canceled (1) or not (0)
-- `lead_time`: Number of days before the actual arrival of the guests
-- `arrival_date_year`: Year of arrival date
-- `arrival_date_month`: Month of month arrival date
-- `arrival_date_week_number`: Week number of year for arrival date
-- `arrival_date_day_of_month`: Day of arrival date
-- `stays_in_weekend_nights`: Number of weekend nights (Saturday or Sunday) spent at the hotel by the guests.
-- `stays_in_week_nights`: Number of weeknights (Monday to Friday) spent at the hotel by the guests.
-- `adults`: Number of adults among guests
-- `children`: Number of children among guests
-- `babies`: Number of babies among guests
-- `meal`: Type of meal booked
-- `country`: Country of guests
-- `market_segment`: Designation of market segment
-- `distribution_channel`: Name of booking distribution channel
-- `is_repeated_guest`: If the booking was from a repeated guest (1) or not (0)
-- `previous_cancellations`: Number of previous bookings that were canceled by the customer prior to the current booking
-- `previous_bookings_not_canceled`: Number of previous bookings not canceled by the customer prior to the current booking
-- `reserved_room_type`: Code of room type reserved
-- `assigned_room_type`: Code of room type assigned
-- `booking_changes`: Number of changes/amendments made to the booking
-- `deposit_type`: Type of the deposit made by the guest
-- `agent`: ID of travel agent who made the booking
-- `company`: ID of the company that made the booking
-- `days_in_waiting_list`: Number of days the booking was in the waiting list
-- `customer_type`: Type of customer, assuming one of four categories
-- `adr`: Average Daily Rate, as defined by dividing the sum of all lodging transactions by the total number of staying nights
-- `required_car_parking_spaces`: Number of car parking spaces required by the customer
-- `total_of_special_requests`: Number of special requests made by the customer
-- `reservation_status`: Reservation status (Canceled, Check-Out or No-Show)
-- `reservation_status_date`: Date at which the last reservation status was updated

 ## Analysis
 - Initial data exploration